 Decide on the purpose of your visit

 Before you start your visa application, it is important to know why you want to travel in order to know the category of visa to apply for.
 You can choose to travel for tourism, business, education, medical reasons, conjugal reasons or a visit to a family or a friend.
+If you qualify for a USA or other country’s passport, it is a good investment to complete the USPS passport application or etc. as many other countries have fewer visa requirements.
 This is important to note for your luggage as well, will you need to pack compact binoculars if you are going sightseeing, warm clothes if it is cool there, etc…

 Choose a country to visit